Basal Cell Carcinoma vs. Melanoma: What’s The Difference?

 Dr Ellie Rashid is a Consultant Dermatologist at Welbeck Skin Health and Allergy and Clinical Lead for the complex Hidradenitis Suppurativa tertiary service at St John’s Institute of Dermatology.
 She consults on all aspects of dermatology including paediatric dermatology, hidradenitis suppurativa, mole checks, acne, rosacea, eczema, psoriasis, pigmentation disorders, vitiligoand melasma.
-She is joint training program director for specialist dermatology training in London.

 She is an Honorary Senior Lecturer at King’s College London.
 She graduated from Bart’s and the London Medical School in 2006 and completed her rigorous dermatology specialist registrar training at St. John’s Institute of Dermatology.
 She was awarded a PhD in Stem Cells and Regenerative Medicine in 2021.